Talking about Edtech innovations, one of the popular searches is ICT lab meaning, so let us first start with

 ICT stands for Information and Communication Technology and was first introduced in India in 2004.
-The education department then revised the ICT policy in 2010 giving secondary students an opportunity to learn better using computer aided learning.
-The Ministry of Education had recently once again revised the policy, about which we will talk a little later in the blog.
+The education department then revised the ICT policy in 2010 to allow secondary students to learn with a blend of technology in the classroom.
+The Ministry of Education has revised the policy again, which we will discuss later in the blog.

-As educators, our foremost responsibility is to ensure that our students learn well, acquire growth skills and achieve something meaningful in their lives.
-And therefore, it is the constant effort of the people in the education ecosystem to think of ways in which our students can learn better.
+The foremost responsibility of schools and teachers is to ensure student’s engagement in learning to acquire growth skills and achieve something meaningful in their lives.
+Therefore, the constant effort of the people in the education ecosystem is to derive ways to make learning interactive and engaging for students.

 The early forms of ICT Labs in schools:

-For almost close to 2 decades, the way ICT Labs have been set up in schools has mostly been the same.
-Here is a list of equipments that are typically used:
+For almost two decades, the way ICT Labs have been set up in schools has mostly been the same.
+Here is a list of equipment that is typically used:

-- A desktop monitor with a processor, keyboard and mouse (in many cases desktop monitor is not used)
+- A desktop monitor or desktop with a processor, keyboard, and mouse

 - A display screen